MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 The following list provides all the RSC permissions categorized based on resource type and access mode.

 > [!NOTE]
-> The features associated with some of the permissions listed here might not have Generally available.
+> The features associated with some of the permissions listed here might not have generally available.

 ### RSC permissions for a team